RolandFaure/QuickDeconvolution/README.md

 k is the length of the k-mers.
 Avoid decreasing k below 15. d is to monitor the density of sparse k-mers.
 On average 1/2^d k-mers will be sparse.
 While choosing sparse k-mers, the program is ensured to choose at least 1 k-mer in a window of size w.
-Decreasing w and/or d will increase precision at the expense of run-time.
+Decreasing w and/or d may in some cases increase precision at the expense of run-time.
 Keep w within the range [10,50] and d within range [1,5].